 - Meerkats are very quick and can run at a speed of 48 kilometers / 30 miles per hour.

-Meerkats, Suricata suricatta, are in the category of least concern on the IUCN red list.
+Meerkats, Suricata suricatta, are in the category of least concern on the IUCN Red List.

 For more wildlife photography similar to ‘Meerkat Stands In A Bush Scouting’ head on over to our Suricata photographs.
 Or discover more wildlife photos in our portfolio.
 Fine art prints and licenses you can purchase on our website.